Chocolate Pumpkin Pie Without Eggs

 - Brown Sugar: I use Homemade Light Brown Sugar for a rich flavor.
 This is my top trick for a more flavorful pumpkin pie and what we did at my bakery.

-- Pumpkin Spice: I'm using my Homemade Pumpkin Pie Spice Mix, but store bought also works.
+- Pumpkin Spice: I'm using my Homemade Pumpkin Pie Spice Mix, which is a mix of cinnamon, ginger, cloves and nutmeg.
+But store bought also works too.

 - Hot Chocolate Mix: I use Lake Champlain Organic Dark Hot Chocolate Mix as the chocolate component of this pie.
 It works perfectly for a rich chocolate flavor!